pmndrs/zustand/docs/guides/testing.md

 ## References

-- **React Testing Library**: [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro) is a very light-weight solution for testing React components.
-It provides light utility functions on top of `react-dom` and `react-dom/test-utils`, in a way that encourages better testing practices.
+- **React Testing Library**: [React Testing Library (RTL)](https://testing-library.com/docs/react-testing-library/intro) is a very lightweight solution for testing React components.
+It provides utility functions on top of `react-dom` and `react-dom/test-utils`, in a way that encourages better testing practices.
 Its primary guiding principle is: "The more your tests resemble the way your software is used, the more confidence they can give you."
-- **Native Testing Library**: [Native Testing Library (RNTL)](https://testing-library.com/docs/react-native-testing-library/intro) is a very light-weight solution for testing React Native components.
-It provides light utility functions on top of `react-test-renderer`, in a way that encourages better testing practices.
-Its primary guiding principle is as `RTL`.
+- **Native Testing Library**: [Native Testing Library (RNTL)](https://testing-library.com/docs/react-native-testing-library/intro) is a very lightweight solution for testing React Native components, similarly to RTL, but its functions are built on top of `react-test-renderer`.
 - **Testing Implementation Details**: Blog post by Kent C. Dodds on why he recommends to avoid [testing implementation details](https://kentcdodds.com/blog/testing-implementation-details).